 Don’t forget to plan enough time to get back to the airport (especially if there’s traffic).
 You’ll want to pick up your stored luggage and clear Security before your next flight.

 8. Get Connected

 Stay connected to friends and family, update your social media accounts or surf the internet courtesy of the airport’s free WiFi.
 If you have a long layover, you’ll want to use your time wisely, as there is currently a 3 hour time limit.
 Boo!

 As a bustling international hub, you probably won’t have any problems camping out overnight here — you certainly won’t be the only one!
 In the main terminals, there’s a good amount of chairs and benches but they can fill up quickly, so snag one as soon as you can.
 Travellers recommend the food court on Floor 2; it quiets down in the evening, so it’s a decent spot for overnight sleeping.
 Fewer seats and benches and hardly any amenities make KLIA2 much less desirable for overnight travellers.
 If you’d rather ante up for some better quality sleep, you have plenty of options nearby.
 The Sama-Sama Express KLIA is a transit-only hotel that offers day rooms in 6-hour increments.
-The Capsule by Container Hotel, in KLIA2’s Transportation Hub, offers private capsules (or sleep pods) plus showers and a bar, starting with 6-hour intervals.
+The Capsule Transit (Landside), in KLIA2’s Transportation Hub, offers private capsules (or sleep pods) plus showers and library/reading lounge, starting with 3-hour intervals.
 Several more traditional hotels are located on airport premises, often connected by covered walkway.
 See our Kuala Lumpur Airport Guide for details.

 These are just a few things to do on a layover at Kuala Lumpur Airport.
 Visit our Kuala Lumpur Airport Guide for more information about more services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.